openservicemesh/osm-docs/content/en/docs/getting_started/traffic_split.md

 ### Create SMI Traffic Split

-Deploy the SMI traffic split policy to direct 100 percent of the traffic sent to the root `bookstore` service to the `bookstore` service backend:
+Deploy the SMI traffic split policy to direct 100 percent of the traffic sent to the root `bookstore` service to the `bookstore` service backend.
+This is effectively the same as not having a `TrafficSplit` configuration as we are directing 100 percent of traffic from the root service to itself.
+However, the `TrafficSplit` configuration will be subsequently updated to direct a percentage of traffic to `version v2` of the bookstore service using the `bookstore-v2` leaf service.
+For this reason, it is important to ensure client applications always communicate with the root service if a traffic split is desired later on, otherwise the client application will need to be updated to communicate with the root service when a traffic split is desired.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/openservicemesh/osm-docs/{{< param osm_branch >}}/manifests/split/traffic-split-v1.yaml
 ```

-_Note: The root service can be any Kubernetes service.
-It does not have any label selectors.
-It also doesn't need to overlap with any of the Backend services specified in the Traffic Split resource.
-The root service can be referred to in the SMI Traffic Split resource as the name of the service with or without the `.<namespace>` suffix._
+_Note: The root service is a Kubernetes service whose selector needs to match the pods backing the leaf services.
+In this demo, the root service `bookstore` has the selector `app:bookstore`, which matches both the labels `app:bookstore,version:v1` and `app:bookstore,version=v2` on the `bookstore (v1)` and `bookstore-v2` deployments respectively.
+The root service can be referred to in the SMI Traffic Split resource as the name of the service with or without the `.<namespace>.svc.cluster.local` suffix._

 The count for the books sold from the `bookstore-v2` browser window should remain at 0.
 This is because the current traffic split policy is currently weighted 100 for `bookstore` in addition to the fact that `bookbuyer` is sending traffic to the `bookstore` service and no application is sending requests to the `bookstore-v2` service.
 You can verify the traffic split policy by running the following and viewing the **Backends** properties: